Radioiodine Therapy

 When cats treated with radioiodine are approved for discharge, they are emitting no greater than “background” radiation levels.
 This means if you’re standing one meter (about 3 feet) from your cat, you’ll be exposed to radiation levels comparable to standing outside on a sunny day.
 Closer contact will result in slightly higher radiation exposure until any residual radioiodine has been eliminated.

-For your safety, BEVS recommends that you take the following precautions for a two-week period following release from the hospital:
+For your safety, Burlington Emergency and Veterinary Specialists recommends that you take the following precautions for two weeks following release from the hospital:

 The advantages of radioiodine therapy (I-131)